pepstock-org/Charba/readme.md

  * rename `MeterDisplay` enumeration to `Render` and move from `org.pepstock.charba.client.impl.charts` package to `org.pepstock.charba.client.enums`.
  * rename `displayFontColor` property to `fontColor`  in meter and gauge options
  * rename `animatedDisplay` property to `animated`  in meter and gauge options
+ * change the signature of `MeterFormatCallback` interface in order to get only a `MeterContext` instance as argument.

 #### Features
  * add `linkScales` and `buildOrUpdateElements` methods to Controller interface in order to have the complete mapping of CHART.JS controller interface.